Twanawebtech/Infrastructure-as-Code/README.md

-# Infrastructure as Code - LAMP Server Edit
+# Infrastructure as Code - LAMP Server

 An IBM Cloud Schematics template to provision a virtual machine instance and provision Apache, MySQL (mariadb), and PHP onto that instance.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure as code engine.
 With this template, you can provision and manage infrastructure as a single unit.